 "'Bastille Day' is an English expression; I have never heard it used in French," says Anna Cumbie, a teacher who lives in Toulouse, France.
 "The word 'Bastille' now either refers to the neighborhood in Paris where the Bastille once stood — the area surrounding Place de la Bastille and its metro stop — or to the historical event of the storming of the Bastille."

 Whatever you choose to call it, "the French national holiday" is the "one event not to miss in Paris," according to the Paris Convention and Visitors Bureau website.
 In fact, there are actually two days of celebration with entertainment culminating in a 30-minute fireworks display set off from the Eiffel Tower and the gardens of Trocadéro.
 Parisians and visitors can watch this show from many locations, like the city's parks, monuments or restaurants, and even from cruises on the Seine.
-Other French cities host similar celebrations, though they will be muted this year because of the cornovirus pandemic.
+Other French cities host similar celebrations.

 "I typically go to see fireworks," Cumbie says.
 "All big cities have a fireworks display and often an event.
 Toulouse usually organizes an outdoor concert and then fireworks over the Garonne River.
 During the day, a lot of people watch the military parade on TV.
 One of the big celebrations that's famous throughout the country and often shown on TV is the dramatic fireworks display at the La Cité Médiévale de Carcassonne."